synanetics/synfhir-store/docs/windows.md

 4. Find the setting called PG_CONNECTION - it will look similar to this: `PG_CONNECTION=postgresql://iamonfhir:[PASSWORD]@[DB_HOST]:[DB_HOST_PORT]/fhirstore`

-5. Change `[PASSWORD]` to match the password configured in step 3 of the Installation and configuring Postgres instructions above (removing the square brackets)
+5. Change `[PASSWORD]` to match the password configured in step 3 of the Installation and configuring PostGres instructions above (removing the square brackets).

-6. Change `[DB_HOST]` to match the server address of your postgres instance (removing the square brackets).
-Where Postgres is running on the Docker host then you can use `host.docker.internal` as the DB_HOST address.
+6. Change `[DB_HOST]` to match the server address of your PostGres instance (removing the square brackets) - note if you are running PostGres on the same machine as the Docker host then this will be the IPv4 address found in the "Fetch the Docker Host IP Address" section above.

-7. Change `[DB_PORT]` to match the TCP/IP port that the target postgres instance is listening for connections (removing the square brackets).
-By default, this is`5432`
+7. Change `[DB_PORT]` to match the TCP/IP port that the target PostGres instance is listening for connections (removing the square brackets).
+By default, this is `5432`.

 ### Starting the Model FHIR Proxy using [npm](https://www.npmjs.com)
 At the command line:

-1. Change to the repo directory (if not already there), e.g. `cd C:\repos\synfhir-store`
+1. Change to the repo directory (if not already there), e.g. `cd C:\repos\synfhir-store`.

 2. Execute `npm run windows:proxy:up` to bring the server up in [interactive](https://docs.docker.com/engine/reference/commandline/exec/) mode.